microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

   - Azure development
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
 - [An Azure subscription](https://azure.microsoft.com/)
+- [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator).
+Note that if you're doing this lab at MCAPS Tech Connect, the Bot Framework Emulator is already installed in the environment.

 If you're doing this lab at MCAPS Tech Connect, the environment is already set up for you.
 Use the following credentials to log into the machine: